This article was last updated on Aug. 22, 2022.

 By the way — what about your health?
 “While we often think about back-to-school as just for the kids, it’s also the perfect opportunity to take a look at your own health,” says Julie Enga, team leader, employer consulting and well-being services at Wellmark Blue Cross and Blue Shield.
-This time of year is a great reminder to schedule any appointments you may have been putting off.
+This time of the year is a great reminder to schedule any appointments you may have been putting off.

 Make sure those dreaded shots are up to date.

-According to the Centers for Disease Control and Prevention External Site (CDC), vaccination is one of the best ways parents can protect infants, children and teens from harmful diseases.
+According to the Centers for Disease Control and Prevention External Site (CDC), vaccinations are one of the best ways parents can protect infants, children and teens from harmful diseases.
 Plus, to keep school kids healthy, some states require certain vaccinations.

 Recommendations for what vaccinations are needed and when tend to change.
 So, talk to your doctor or review these easy-to-read schedules External Site from the CDC to make sure your kids have all the proper shots.

 Start getting into a normal bedtime routine.

 None of us learn best when sleep-deprived!
-While your kids’ bedtime might have been a little squishy throughout the summer, don’t let the first day of school be the first alarm clock they’ve heard in weeks.
+While your kids’ bedtime might have been flexible throughout the summer, don’t let the first day of school be the first alarm clock they’ve heard in weeks.

 The National Sleep Foundation External Site says now is the perfect time to return to a school-appropriate sleep schedule.
 Each night, set a slightly earlier bedtime and in the morning, a slightly earlier wake-up.
 Once the sleep schedule is established, it’s important to stick with it.